nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Finding tasks by keyword
-// Describe the action and its outcome.

 Search for tasks in your list that match a keyword.

-// Give examples of usage

 Example: 'find presentation'

-// A description of the expected outcome goes here
 Tasks that contain the keyword are displayed.

 ```